 - 1. Procedures for special needs students may need to be implemented in emergency situations such as fire, earthquake, bomb threats, etc. - 2.
 At the beginning of each school year, an Individual Emergency Procedures Plan must be completed to accommodate each student who requires additional assistance due to a disability.
 This includes students with physical impairments who may require: - a wheelchair on a daily basis - specialized equipment - physical assistance to evacuate in a timely manner - 3.
 Each plan requires that support staff be designated as specialized assistants during times of emergency. - 4.
-The Site Safety Specialist is responsible for: - identifying all students who will require additional assistance - working with the designated certificated staff (classroom teachers) and the principal to ensure that coverage and a plan is completed for each student - Since new students may arrive at any time during the school year, this assignment will be continuous throughout the year. - 5.
-Use the format below to complete an Individual Emergency Procedures Plan for each special needs student.
+The Site Safety Specialist is responsible for: - identifying all students who will require additional assistance - working with the designated certificated staff (classroom teachers) and the principal to ensure that coverage and a plan is completed for each student

+Since new students may arrive at any time during the school year, this assignment will be continuous throughout the year.

+5. Use the format below to complete an Individual Emergency Procedures Plan for each special needs student.
 Place a copy of the plan(s) in the Site Safety Plan and with the individual classroom teacher's emergency materials. (class roster, etc.)

-Student: Room #: Teacher: Designated Specialized Assis (identify two staff in this ar Required Equipment or Physi cal Assistance Needed to Eva acuate in a Timely Manner (complete below Inc lividual Student Emergend v Procedures Plan Inc Student: lividual Student Emergence Room #: y Procedures Plan Teacher: Student: Designated Specialized Assis Room #: Student: Designated Specialized Assist (identify two staff in this are Room #: tants:
+Student: Room #: Teacher: Designated Specialized Assi (identify two staff in this a acuate in a Timely Manner (complet ta halow Required Equipment of Firy sical Assistance Needed to Eva icuate in a Timery Mainter (complet e below) dividual Student Emerger v Pugandung Plan dividual Student Emergenc dividual Student Emergenc y Procedures Plan Teacher: Student: Room #: Student: Designated Specialized Assi Room #: Student: Designated Specialized Assi (identify two staff in this a Room #: stants: rea) Teacher: Student: Designated Specialized Assi (identify two staff in this a Room #: stants: rea) te below) Student: Designated Specialized Assi (identify two staff in this a Room #: stants: rea) Teacher: te below,